flip100coins/Writing/dwarf fortress/Journey through Dwarf fortress.md

 But it's also annoying in reality, caverns take up much of my CPU dill to it's complexity in path-finding and makes the game lag.

+15.6.23

+Imagine this: the love god Eros from Greek myth flying in the sky with his bow and arrows, shooting at a crowd of humans on the ground.

+I tried to create this imagine in dwarf fortress, adventure mode.
+There's actually a good reason why this is useful in the game, let alone fun.

+16.6.23 to 23.6.23: collecting material for Unfolding adventure mode, aka playing adventure mode.

+23.6.23-24.6.23: writing Unfolding adventure mode.